JennaKvasnovsky/Problem-Set-3/README.md

     # ... (validation loop)

     # Display a sample of images with true and predicted labels
-    # # Display a sample of images with true and predicted labels
 sample_images, sample_labels = next(iter(val_loader))
 sample_images, sample_labels = sample_images[:5].to(device), sample_labels[:5].to(device)